Alarm-Siren/arduino-kicad-library/README.md

 - Arduino Uno Shield
 - Arduino Zero Shield
 - Arduino Pro Mini Socket
+- Pro Mini Clone Socket

 Shield means the Arduino is designed to plug in from beneath your PCB; socket means it is designed to plug in from above.

+# Compatibility with KiCad 5
+This library is in the new KiCad 6 "S-Expressions" format, and is not compatible with KiCad 5.
+If you need compatibility with KiCad 5, please use version 1.4.1 of this repository - but be aware that said version does not contain all features and is not being maintained.

 ## Comments, Requests, Bugs & Contributions
 All are welcome.
 Please file an Issue or Pull Request at https://github.com/Alarm-Siren/arduino-kicad-library

 ## License
-Copyright 2017-2019, Nicholas Parks Young.
+Copyright 2017-2022, Nicholas Parks Young.
 All Rights Reserved.
 This library is licensed under the GNU LGPL v2.1, which can be found in file LICENSE.txt.

 ## Donations